Winnipeg Blizzard

+The Winnipeg Blizzard are a Major Lacrosse Organization owned and operated by Terry Williams in Winnipeg Manitoba.
+The Organization consists of a Jr A team in the RMJALL, a Jr B team in the PGLL and a Senior B team in the PGLL.

 History

-Owned and operated today by Terry Williams, the team was originally formed in 2010 as the Manitoba Gryphons.
-This team was the first Manitoba-based team to join the Rocky Mountain Lacrosse League.
+The team was originally formed in 2010 as the Manitoba Gryphons.
+This team was the first Manitoba-based team to join the Tier 1 Division in Rocky Mountain Lacrosse League.
 After a two-year probationary period the Gryphons were granted full league membership for the 2012 season in which they finished 10–9–0, sixth best in the 10-team league.
 They Gryphons were eliminated in the first round of the playoffs.

 The Gryphons hosted the Founders Cup in 2013 in Winnipeg, finishing in fifth place.
 The team would see ownership changes in the off-season and were renamed the Blizzard.
 The club also relocated from their original home in Oakbank to Notre Dame Arena and further to Maples Community Centre, and as of 2025, back to the Notre Dame Arena, AKA, "The Icebox".

-As the lone Junior B team in the province, the Winnipeg Blizzard annually represent Manitoba at the Founders Cup.
+As the lone Junior B Tier 1 team in the province, the Blizzard annually represented Manitoba at the Founders Cup.
 The team has played for the Bronze medal on four occasions falling short each time.

 It hosted the Founders Cup 2019 in Winnipeg.

 In 2023, the team was renamed the Winnipeg Blizzard to drop the "Manitoba" name at the provinces request.

-The team went on to win the 2024 Larry Bishop Memorial Trophy in Airdrie, Alberta, for its third league championship in nine playing years in the league.
-Over those nine seasons, the Blizzard have been in five championship games.
-As one of the most successful programs to come out of Winnipeg, The Blizzard also represented Manitoba in 2025 for the first time in over 20 years, in the Senior B division at the Presidents Cup.
-Tying for last place at Nationals with Saskatchewan, the senior team is now working towards better showings in the future.
+The team went on to win the 2024 Larry Bishop Memorial Trophy in Airdrie, Alberta.
+Over those 10 seasons, the Blizzard have been in five championship games, won the East Division 7x and with that win, claimed their third league Championship, making them the most winningest team in Jr B Tier 1 Division in over a decade.

-Team owner Terry Williams, could not be happier to finally be able to offer a program for all graduating Jr Blizzard players to have the ability to continuing playing this game.
-The Blizzard Seniors plan to attend the Presidents Cup each year moving forward.
+Looking to continue to grow, during the 2025 offseason, an application to move into the Jr A division was submitted.
+After a unanimous vote, the Blizzard has now moved into the RMJALL for the start of the 2026 season.

+This elevation represents the next step for this program at the Tier 1 Junior B level.
+Over the past 10 years, the Winnipeg Blizzard, has established itself as the winningest franchise in the league.